Lauren Castillo (she/her)

 “When I was young, it was the art in picture books that inspired me to read and to create my own stories.
 I love to share with children how I went from being a little girl who struggled with reading, to an adult who now writes and illustrates her own books.
 I’m so thankful I get to wake up every day and make books for kids, and my hope is these books inspire them to create, just as picture books did for me.”

-Lauren Castillo is the author and illustrator of the 2015 Caldecott Honor winning book, Nana in the City, as well as The Troublemaker and Melvin and the Boy.
-She is the illustrator of numerous critically acclaimed picture books, including Twenty Yawns by Jane Smiley, Yard Sale by Eve Bunting, City Cat by Kate Banks, and A Boy, A Mouse, and A Spider: The Story of E.B White by Barbara Herkert.
+Lauren Castillo is the author and illustrator of the 2015 Caldecott Honor winning book, Nana in the City, as well as the new illustrated chapter book series, Our Friend Hedgehog.
+She is the illustrator of numerous critically acclaimed picture books, including This is a Story by John Schu, The Ramble Shamble Children by Christina Soontornvat, Twenty Yawns by Jane Smiley, Yard Sale by Eve Bunting, City Cat by Kate Banks, and Imagine by Juan Felipe Herrera.

-These days, Lauren draws and dreams in Harrisburg, PA where she lives with her dogs, Peanut and Keiko.
+These days, Lauren draws and dreams in Harrisburg, PA where she lives with her wife.

 Follow Lauren on Twitter

 If you’re interested in having Lauren visit your school or attend your event, or if you have a general question about Lauren, please fill out the following form: